-In power bi, we have many types of visualization techniques and the most important and extensively used one of them is charts, charts are basically used in every report or dashboard to display data to a user, we have inbuilt charts in power bi to use but we can also make combo charts or custom made charts.
+In Power BI, we have many types of visualization techniques.
+The most important and extensively used one of them is charts.
+Charts are used in every report or dashboard to display data to a user.
+We have built-in Power BI charts to use but can also make combo charts or custom-made charts.

 Chart Visuals in Power BI

-While creating Power BI dashboard chart visuals are the most eye-catching things.
+While creating the Power BI dashboard chart, visuals are the most eye-catching.
 Charts are better suited for any dashboard with numerical data sets but knowing about the in and out of the chart is necessary to create the right kind of chart type for the data sets.
-It is important to know that not all the charts fit into all kinds of data sets, so you need to be choosy while building charts.
+In addition, it is important to know that not all charts fit into all kinds of data sets.
+So, it would be best if you were choosy while building charts.
 In this article, we will introduce you to various types of charts in Power BI.

 Top 9 Types of Charts Visualization in Power BI

-When you look at the visualization gallery of Power BI you will see plenty of visual types and in this article, we will concentrate only on chart visuals.
+When you look at the visualization gallery of Power BI, you will see plenty of visual types.
+However, in this article, we will concentrate only on chart visuals.

 #1 – Clustered Bar Chart

-First chart visualization you have in Power BI is Bar Chart.
-These are horizontal bar charts which shows the graphical representation of the selected category data points.
-Bar charts are used to show a number of units sold, the sale value of different categories etc…
+The first chart visualization you have in Power BI is the bar chart.
+These horizontal bar charts show the graphical representation of the selected category data points.
+For example, bar charts show the number of units sold, the sale value of different categories, etc.

 #2 – Clustered Column Chart

-This is the opposite way of the above chart, this power bi chart type shows the bars vertically whereas “Clustered Bar Charts” shows the bars horizontally.
+It is the opposite of the above chart.
+This Power BI chart type shows the bars vertically.
+Whereas “Clustered bar charts” show the bars horizontally.

 #3 – Combo Chart

-To make a Combo chart select the “Line and Stacked Column Chart” and drag the required data in the Value field as shown below.
+To make a combo chart, select the “Line and stacked column chart” and drag the required data in the “Values” field, as shown below.

-From this chart, we easily identify in which category cost is incurring more even though sales are on the higher side.
+This chart easily identifies which category cost is increasing even though sales are on the higher side.

 #4 – Area Chart

-An area chart is an advanced line chart where the area between each data different line items filled with color, pattern or texture.
-An area chart is used to show what is the gap between one data point to another data point and make some decisions in terms of whether the sale is increased over a period of time or not.
+An area chart in excelArea Chart In ExcelThe area chart in Excel is a line chart that shows the impact and changes in various data series over time by separating them with lines and presenting them in different colors.
+The line chart is used to create this graph. is an advanced line chart where the area between each data and different line items is filled with color, pattern, or texture.
+An area chart is used to show what is the gap between one data point to another data point and make some decisions in terms of whether the sale increased over some time or not.

-Choose “Area Chart” from visualizations to create area chart and drag the required data in the Value field as shown below.
+Choose “Area chart” from visualizations to create an area chart and drag the required data in the “Values” field, as shown below.

 #5 – Line Chart

-Below image shows the difference between the Area chart and Line Chart.
+The below image shows the difference between the area chart and the line chart.

 #6 – Pie Chart

-Below chart shows the “Buyer-wise” total unit’s data point in Pie Chart.
+The below chart shows the buyer-wise total unit’s data point in the pie chart.

-By looking at this Pie Chart we can identify that “Bruce Curran, Chris Monroe, and Richard Carr” are the buyers who bought a large number of units.
+Looking at this pie chart, we can see that “Bruce Curran, Chris Monroe, and Richard Carr” are the buyers who bought many units.

 #7 – Doughnut Chart

-Below two charts show the difference between the Pie Chart and Doughnut Chart.
+Below are two charts showing the difference between the pie chart and the doughnut chart.

 However, in the doughnut chart, we can play with the inner circle radius under the format section of the chart.